-The total cost of MBBS books in first year will entirely depend upon the number and type of books (standard or non-standard) you’re willing to buy.
-Typically, it can cost anywhere between Rs.
+The overall cost of first year MBBS books will depend entirely on the type and number of books (standard or non-standard) one wants to buy.
+In general, it can cost anywhere between Rs.
 5000 to Rs.
-10,000 or even more if you’re interested in purchasing more than two books for each subject.
+10,000 or even more if you’re interested in purchasing more than one book for each subject.

 You can add the above books to your Amazon cart individually to know the exact amount.

 Pro tip: Bookmark this page for a quicker revisit!

 In MBBS, there’s not really a “best” book, it all depends on how you make the best out of your books.
 You should refer to the standard books first to make sure your concepts are clear, broaden your understanding, and then study the non-standard books to discover the best methods for learning, framing, and memorizing your answers to score well in the 1st year MBBS final exam.

 You will have many people suggest you stick to one book and not up jump from one to the other and that it’s counterproductive.
 But for me personally, it has been really useful, I typically read topics from a different set of books to cover a wider perspective, and I’ve also discovered that some topics are best explained in a particular book.

 Another reason why I’m suggesting you purchase and refer to standard books is that it will come into use again during your PG preparation and will be of great help at that time.
 It’s very important to know how to correlate theory with clinical knowledge for better application.